 For a detailed walkthrough on determining the breadth and scope of your keyword strategy, check out our How Many SEO Keywords Should I Manage? video tutorial

 This should provide you with the beginning of a short (or, rather long) list of keywords to sift through for relevance and immediately start tracking.
 Thankfully, that’s as easy as clicking the checkbox on the left of the keyword, and adding it to a keyword group.

 Summing it up

 At BrightEdge, the Striking Distance Project is a staple of our partners’ success.
 Utilizing the Data Cube and the simple workflow built into the platform, our partners are able to quickly cut down the amount of time it would take to do a similar project without BrightEdge.
-In fact, if you calculate the time it would take to complete each of the steps: keyword research (on average, 5-10 hours), optimize your site (on average, 5 hours) and report on progress (on average, 10 hours), with BrightEdge this project for marketing efforts can be done in half the time or less!
+In fact, if you calculate the time it would take to complete each of the steps to expand keywords: keyword research (on average, 5-10 hours), optimize your site (on average, 5 hours) and report on progress (on average, 10 hours), with BrightEdge this project for marketing efforts can be done in half the time or less!